 While we are recording checks together, I ask questions that come to my mind, that I need to answer to do the job.
 He complains this is taking too long; I respond I’m happy to stop whenever he says.
 Nevertheless, he continues, and starts raising his voice when I ask the questions I need to ask.

-(Sometime in the past, I remember asking him why he was raising his voice at me and he said it was to fight back at me…before I started fighting.)
+(Sometime in the past, I remember asking him why he was raising his voice at me and he said it was to fight back at me — before I start fighting.)

-When he pulls this, I resolve to remember:
+When he does this, I resolve to remember:

 - Ask him why he’s raising his voice.